 - Drinking hydrogen rich water

 There is only a small number of studies on the effects of drinking hydrogen rich water in humans.
-Most of the human research focuses on intravenous and inhaled hydrogen because those two methods have shown the most promise.
 Consequently, the most important thing to understand about hydrogen water is that the research on it is preliminary.
 The reported benefits need to be confirmed with more research.

 Hydrogen as an antioxidant: Similarities to ionized alkaline water